 Course Letter Grade Hallmarks

-A The student attended all of the classes, completed all assignments in satisfactory ways, and was an active participant throughout the course, providing meaningful contributions.
+A The GTA attended all of the classes, completed all assignments in satisfactory ways, and was an active participant throughout the course, providing meaningful contributions.

-B The student attended all of the classes, completed most assignments in satisfactory ways, and was an active participant throughout the course.
+B The GTA attended all of the classes, completed most assignments in satisfactory ways, and was an active participant throughout the course.

-C The student attended most classes, but rarely made meaningful contributions.
+C The GTA attended most classes, but rarely made meaningful contributions.
 While they submitted most assignments, their work was often borderline satisfactory.

-D The student attended some classes and/or rarely participated.
+D The GTA attended some classes and/or rarely participated.
 They completed a few assignments and/or their assignments were mostly at a surface (unsatisfactory) level.

-F The student either 1) did not attend any of the classes, 2) attended a few classes and did not meaningfully participate, 3) did not complete any teaching demos, and/or 4) did not complete any course assignments.
+F The GTA either 1) did not attend any of the classes, 2) attended a few classes and did not meaningfully participate, 3) did not complete their Launch-Explore-Discussion project or Launch presentation, and/or 4) did not complete any course assignments.

 Return to top